Perseo Miranda: Biography

 Some Italian webzines, as Metallized.it, described it as a "classic heavy metal album with strong dark and gothic influences".

-In 2007 Miranda released the album Evolution of the spirits and in 2008 Parallel Dimensions.
-The last one had some good reviews: Italian webzine OndaAlternativa noted some changes in the style, moving from gothic metal to a kind of "trash-prog metal",.Powermetal.it described this work as hard rock music with modern ideas, especially in the guitar work.
+In 2007, Miranda released the album Evolution of the spirits and in 2008 Parallel Dimensions.
+The last one had some good reviews: Italian webzine OndaAlternativa noted some changes in the style, moving from gothic metal to a kind of "trash-prog metal".Powermetal.it described this work as hard rock music with modern ideas, especially in the guitar work.

-In 2010 Miranda signed for the Italian label Erga Edition.
-Praise my day was the first Miranda's album produced by Erga Edition.
+In 2010, Miranda signed for the Italian label Erga Edizioni.
+Praise my day was the first Miranda's album produced by Erga Edizioni.

 This album gained attention from some Italian magazines.
-Rock Hard said that "Miranda is one of the few artists that really sings and interprets in different ways, depending from the song atmosphere".
+Rock Hard said that "Miranda is one of the few artists that really sings and interprets in different ways, depending on the song atmosphere".

-Under the same label Miranda released in 2011 the single CD (2 tracks) A silence that screams-In a Broken dreams, and some months later the CD A Silence That Screams.
+Under the same label, Miranda released in 2011 the single CD (2 tracks) A silence that screams-In a Broken dreams, and some months later the CD A Silence That Screams.
 Some reviews such as Italia di Metallo judicated it as a pure heavy metal work with dark and progressive episodes.

 Metal Maniac magazine judicated it as a hard and complex album, with hard rock-heavy metal songs, but also progressive sounds.

 The title track "A Silence That Screams", was also included in the Inferno Sounds compilation, attached to Inferno Rock magazine.

 Other projects

-Miranda wrote 2 books in the field of astrology: Manuale di astrologia (translated Astrology Manual) (2001– Erga Editions) and Gli astri dicono (translated Aster says (2003 – Erga Editions).
+Miranda wrote 2 books in the field of astrology: Manuale di astrologia (translated Astrology Manual) (2001– Erga Edizioni) and Gli astri dicono (translated Aster says (2003 – Erga Edizioni).